cromedome/dotfiles/README.md

 - Install minimal OS packages

 On all systems, this requires curl.
 For macOS, install MacPorts.
-On NetBSD, install Go and compile chezmoi.
+On NetBSD, grab pkgsrc-wip and install chezmoi.

 - Install chezmoi: